 The condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-The Company has incurred recurring losses from operations and as at September 30, 2016 has a working capital deficiency of \$2,513,317 (December 31, 2015: \$105,821 working capital surplus) and an accumulated deficit of \$13,884,935 (December 31, 2015: \$9,228,774).
+The Company has incurred recurring losses from operations and as at June 30, 2016 has an accumulated deficit of \$11,542,487.
 Management anticipates the Company will attain profitable status and improve its liquidity through continued business development and additional debt or equity investment in the Company.
 Management is pursuing various sources of financing.

 On October 31, 2015, the Company engaged an agent to act as exclusive financial advisor to the Company with respect to assisting the Company in its capital raising efforts as well as assisting the Company in the review of potential financing alternatives available to it and to provide recommendations with respect to the options available to it for meeting its capital needs.
-Under the engagement agreement, the agent will represent the Company as the sole or lead placement agent, underwriter, book-runner or similar representation in its efforts to obtain financing of up to \$12 million in the form of a private placement, public offering, whether in one or a series of transactions, in a private or public offering of equity, convertible debt or equity, equity linked securities or any other securities (as explained in Notes 6 and 11).
+Under the engagement agreement, the agent will represent the Company as the sole or lead placement agent, underwriter, book-runner or similar representation in its efforts to obtain financing of up to \$12 million in the form of a private placement, public offering, whether in one or a series of transactions, in a private or public offering of equity, convertible debt or equity, equity linked securities or any other securities.